Nextpertise/wordpress-zipcode-check-plugin/README.md

 2) Previously you'd have to create your own address form.
 The new plug-in takes care of this for you.
 If you've had the form on the same page, please remove the old address form.
 If it's on a different page, you might as well leave it there as url-parameters will still work on the new plug-in

 # Development notes
 If you'd like to load the source for the zipcode from any other destination then the CDN, you can set define a constant named `ZIPCHECK_JS_URI`.
-This is usefull for instance when you develop locally, or want tot temporarily bypass the CDN cache. define('ZIPCHECK_JS_URI', 'https://raw.githubusercontent.com/Nextpertise/js-zipcode-check-plugin/main/dist/js/app.js');
+This is usefull for instance when you develop locally, or want tot temporarily bypass the CDN cache.
+Put the following line in your `wp-config.php`
+`define('ZIPCHECK_JS_URI', 'https://raw.githubusercontent.com/Nextpertise/js-zipcode-check-plugin/main/dist/js/app.js');`